awsdocs/amazon-athena-user-guide/doc_source/other-notable-limitations.md

 + **LIMIT clause maximum** – The maximum number of rows that can be specified for the `LIMIT` clause is 2147483647\.
 Exceeding this limit results in the error message NOT\_SUPPORTED: ORDER BY LIMIT > 2147483647 is not supported\.
 + **information\_schema** – Querying `information_schema` is most performant if you have a small to moderate amount of AWS Glue metadata\.
 If you have a large amount of metadata, errors can occur\.
 For information about querying the `information_schema` database for AWS Glue metadata, see [Querying AWS Glue Data Catalog](querying-glue-catalog.md)\.
 +  **Array initializations** – Due to a limitation in Java, it is not possible to initialize an array in Athena that has more than 254 arguments\.

+For information about maximum query string length, quotas for query timeouts, and quotas for the active number of DML queries, see [Service Quotas](service-limits.md)\.